Ship blocking Suez Canal moves slightly, unclear when it will refloat - Up News Info

 Article content

-Tugging attempts restarted on Saturday afternoon and further efforts were planned on Saturday night and Sunday morning, three sources with knowledge of canal operations said, though they added it could be necessary to remove more sand from around the ship to free it.
+Tugging attempts restarted on Saturday afternoon and further efforts were planned on Saturday night and Sunday morning, SCA sources said, though they added it could be necessary to remove more sand from around the ship to free it.

+Two SCA sources said there had been further, minor progress in dislodging the ship on Saturday.
+One source said there had been some movement at the bow of the ship.

+“When dealing with a ship of this size, its behavior with the dredgers is unknown, we don’t know how it will respond to the pulling,” said Rabie.

-“We aim to get it done after the weekend, but everything will have to work out exactly right for that,” Peter Berdowski, chief executive of Boskalis, told Dutch TV program Nieuwsuur late on Friday.
+“We aim to get it done after the weekend, but everything will have to work out exactly right for that,” Boskalis Chief Executive Peter Berdowski told Dutch TV program Nieuwsuur late on Friday.

-Boskalis owns Smit Salvage, which was brought in this week to help with efforts by the Suez Canal Authority (SCA) to dislodge the ship.

 “The bow is really stuck in the sandy clay, but the stern has not been pushed totally into the clay, which is positive.
 We can try to use that as leverage to pull it loose,” Berdowski said.